KuntaiDu/AccMPEG/README.md

   video_name: artifact/dashcamcropped_1_roi_bound_0.2_conv_1_hq_30_lq_40_app_FPN.mp4
 ```
 (The exact accuracy number (f1 in the yaml stats) and bandwidth (bw in the yaml stats) may differ due to different environment setup.)
-And if you scroll up, you can see that the performance of AWStream is this:
+And if you scroll up, you can see that the performance of AWStream (when choosing QP=32 to encode the video) is:
 ```yaml
 - application: COCO-Detection/faster_rcnn_R_101_FPN_3x.yaml
   bw: 15416126